 Our faculty are skilled, committed, and have direct work experience within community and institutional correctional services.
 Our faculty take you beyond the textbook into applied learning in our Justice Simulation Lab – complete with cell blocks.
 We provide the controlled learning environment for you to mediate crisis, de-escalate conflict, and roll with resistance.
 You gain confidence through observation and practiced performance.
 When the classroom experience is not enough, we network with our community partners to bring you to the field to experience it firsthand.

 From your very first day of class, we will introduce you to the world of corrections.
 Classes begin with a balanced examination of community and institutional correction to give you a strong foundation for the remaining semesters to effectively compare the unique needs, challenges, and care requirements of at-risk youth, young offenders, and adults in conflict with the law.
 You will focus on emerging social issues and explore ways to work with both offenders and victims in a variety of methods of appropriate interventions.

-This will be followed by tours of adult and youth correctional institutions (criminal record check required), scenario training, and a 400-hour placement.
+The program experience includes tours of adult and youth correctional institutions (Criminal Record Check Required), simulations, immersive learning and a 350-hour placement.
 Where possible, the location of placement will correspond to your preferred choice of vocation.
 Field placement is restricted to those who have successfully completed or are completing all required courses.